xgdeisadze/AI_Powered_Resume_Generator/README.md

 # Xenia Deisadze - Project 1 Sprint 4
-I based Sprint 4 on your previous solutions since I had missed Sprint 2 and Sprint 3.

 * **How to Run the Program:**
 To run the GUI application, run the main.py file.
 Scroll through the list, find a job you like, click on it, and press the "Select Job" button.
 The job you selected will be saved to the database.